Genrep-Software/style-guides/c++/cppguide.md

 ## Background

+This guide is originally copied from the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+It was downloaded and converted to Markdown format with Pandoc, and has since been modified to suit Genrep software development needs.

 C++ is one of the main development languages used by many of Genrep's open-source projects.
 As every C++ programmer knows, the language has many powerful features, but this power brings with it complexity, which